did-method-plc/did-method-plc/README.md

 The size of the `verificationMethods`, `alsoKnownAs`, and `service` mappings/arrays may be specifically constrained.
 And the maximum DAG-CBOR size may be constrained.

-As an anti-abuse mechanisms, the PLC server load balancer restricts the number of HTTP requests per time window.
+As an anti-abuse mechanism, the PLC server load balancer restricts the number of HTTP requests per time window.
 The limits are generous, and operating large services or scraping the operation log should not run in to limits.
 Specific per-DID limits on operation rate may be introduced over time.
 For example, no more than N operations per DID per rotation key per 24 hour window.

 A "DID PLC history explorer" web interface would make the public nature of the DID audit log more publicly understandable.